A Brief History of Our Firm:

 The firm is proud to be a general practice firm offering sound legal advice and representation to clients in Matamata, the Waikato and beyond.

-The firm now employs one consultant, two staff solicitors, one legal executive, one trust account administrator and knowledgeable secretarial support staff.
+The firm now employs one consultant, three staff solicitors, two legal executives, one trust account administrator and knowledgeable secretarial support staff.

 Christine Wilson: Partner: LLB, NZ.Dip.Bus.
 (Waikato)